Otrigos/Portfolio_S3_ArtjomsF/Sprint Review/Retrospective 1.md

 Documentation: Keeping track of the research findings, configuration details, and any other relevant information in documentation can be helpful for future reference and knowledge sharing.

-Collaboration: If you were working in a team, ensuring effective collaboration and communication with team members can further enhance productivity and alignment towards sprint goals.

 Based on the challenges you faced and the successes achieved, here are some actions that can be taken to improve in the next sprint:

 Time-box research: Plan and allocate a specific time-box for research activities to balance it with development tasks and avoid potential delays.

 Document findings: Keep a record of research findings, configuration details, and any other relevant information in documentation for future reference and knowledge sharing.

-Collaborate effectively: Communicate and collaborate effectively with team members to ensure alignment and coordination throughout the sprint.

 Seek feedback: Request feedback from team members or stakeholders to identify areas of improvement and implement corrective actions.